rmonterodev/myblog/_posts/2024-10-16-JS-Design-Pattern-Protype.md

 **Advantages**

 - Save time and memory by copying objects.
+- Structured approach to object creation and inheritance.
+- Updates in prototype are reflected in all instances.
+- Not need to specify all properties and methods during creation, which is easy to initialize.

 **Drawbacks**

-- Complex and confusing if not used properly.
+- Complex and confusing if not used carefully when the application grows.
+- Risk of overriding all prototype instances when no intended.
+- Weak encapsulation, exposes object properties and methods unintentionally.